 Apply this methodology—known as particle combination analysis—to traditional crime scenes, and you can significantly increase the value of trace evidence in criminal investigations.
 In a “what if” paper published by Stoney Forensic, the researchers put forward scenarios to demonstrate the value of VSP analysis.

-In the first scenario, a vehicle containing illegal immigrants, weapons and drugs is stopped near the U.S. border with Mexico.
+In the first scenario, a vehicle containing undocumented individuals, weapons and drugs is stopped near the U.S. border with Mexico.
 A wipe of dust from clothing, weapons, and drug packaging is done.
 When the particle profile is compared against a database of similar profiles developed in previous arrests and property seizures, border patrol officials can determine if an established smuggling route was used, or if a new route, perhaps even a tunnel, was used.
 If it was a tunnel, the particles could reveal its location by reflecting the immediate environment (rural, agricultural, developed), and nearby landmarks, such as specific types of vegetation, rock outcroppings, and commercial activity.